davidthewatson/davidthewatson.github.io/src/resume/index.md

 #### Methods

 Tailored [agile](http://agilemanifesto.org/principles.html) based on a synthesis of research from [Alistair Cockburn](https://www.projectsmart.co.uk/lifecycle-and-methodology/7-properties-of-highly-successful-projects-from-crystal-clear.php), [Allen Holub](https://holub.com/heuristics/), and [Bonnitta Roy](https://medium.com/agile-sensemaking/why-sensemaking-will-save-agile-e1ad99b4805a).

+#### DevOps and SRE Culture

+Since 2010 - the first year my team built culture using SRE and devops tools to move from fire-fighting to event-driven gitops using IAC and CI/CD.
+Used Docker since 2015, Kubernetes since 2017, and VMWare since 2000.

 ## Experience